apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/outputstream.md

 ### Metadata updates

 Implementors MAY NOT update a file's metadata (length, date, ...) after every `hsync()` call.
-HDFS doesn't -so there is no need to feel too guilty.
+HDFS doesn't, except when the written data crosses a block boundary.

 ### Does `close()` sync data?

-By default, HDFS does not sync data to disk when a stream is closed.
+By default, HDFS does not sync data to disk when a stream is closed; it will be asynchronously saved to disk.

 This does not mean that users do not expect it.